Museum of Occupations and Freedom Fights: Description

 The museum is dedicated mostly to collecting and exhibiting documents relating to the 50-year occupation of Lithuania by the Soviet Union, the anti-Soviet Lithuanian partisans, and the victims of the arrests, deportations, and executions that took place during this period.
-Before 2018, the museum was known as the Museum of Genocide Victims, reflecting a broadened definition of the genocide used by the Genocide and Resistance Research Centre.
-Although these events are considered a genocide only by a few historians, just a small part of the space is devoted to the Holocaust in Lithuania, the event that is universally considered a genocide.
-In 2018, the museum was renamed the Museum of Occupations and Freedom Fights.
+Before 2018, the museum was known as the Museum of Genocide Victims, reflecting a broadened definition of genocide used by the Genocide and Resistance Research Centre.
+This definition has been accepted by the European Court of Human Rights in Lithuanian genocide convictions against Soviet occupation forces.

+Although these events are considered a genocide only by a few historians, just a small part of the space is devoted to the Holocaust in Lithuania, the event universally considered a genocide.
+In 2018, the museum was renamed the Museum of Occupations and Freedom Fights after international criticism.

 History of the building

 During the 19th century, Lithuania was part of the Russian Empire.
 The building, completed in 1890, originally housed the court of the Vilna Governorate.
 The German Empire used it during its World War I occupation of the country.
 After independence was declared, it served as a conscription center for the newly formed Lithuanian army and as the Vilnius commander's headquarters.
 During the Lithuanian Wars of Independence, the city was briefly taken by the Bolsheviks, and the building housed commissariats and a revolutionary tribunal.
-Following Żeligowski's Mutiny of 1920, Vilnius and its surroundings were incorporated into Poland, and the building housed the courts of justice for the Wilno Voivodship.
+Following Żeligowski's Mutiny of 1920, Vilnius and its surroundings were occupied by Poland, and the building housed the courts of justice for the Wilno Voivodeship.

 Lithuania was invaded by the Soviet Union in 1940, and following an ultimatum, became a Soviet Socialist Republic.
 Mass arrests and deportations followed, and the building's basement became a prison.
 In 1941 Nazi Germany invaded the country; the building then housed the Gestapo headquarters.
 Inscriptions on the cell walls from this era remain.
 The Soviets retook the country in 1944, and from then until independence was re-established in 1991, the building was used by the KGB, housing offices, a prison, and an interrogation center.
 Over 1,000 prisoners were executed in the basement between 1944 and the early 1960s, about one-third for resisting the occupation.
-Most bodies were buried in the Tuskulėnai Manor, which underwent reconstruction and hosts a branch of the museum.
+Museum director Ramunė Driaučiūnaitė noted that the prison was designed for torture.
+Pointing out the single-celling without beds, an execution chamber marked as a kitchen on the floor plan.
+The Soviets covered the floor with concrete when they left.
+Most bodies were buried in the Tuskulėnai Manor, which underwent reconstruction and now hosts a branch of the museum.

 In addition to housing the museum, the building now serves as a courthouse and as the repository of the Lithuanian Special Archives.